evhub/coconut/DOCS.md

 ### `groupsof`

 Coconut provides the `groupsof` built-in to iterate over fixed-length groups of items from an iterable.
+For example, `groupsof(2, range(1, 11))` returns an iterator that will return the integers 1 - 10 in pairs as tuples.

 ##### Example